Hassan-Shabbir/web-dsl/README.md

 # A dsl for concisely writing web applications
+On average, my language is able to reduce the size of the code by around 78.5%!
+See the [https://github.com/Hassan-Shabbir/web-dsl#conciseness-examples](conciseness examples section) for more information.

 ## HTML dsl
 Uses a form of Emmet for generating html templates.
 (Note that most spaces are not required, only function application and array literals need spaces between values.)